gobbledegook/creevey/README.md

 Phoenix Slides
 ==============

-for ease of development, the xcode project in the master branch should build and compile using xcode 5 and the new apple llvm compiler.
+The master branch now compiles and runs only on OS X 10.9+/Xcode 5.1.

+Commit 7d0cc7e (tag "v1.3.1i") should compile for 10.6+.

-branch xcode326 has the old project, which will compile a universal binary with PPC support but requires Xcode 3.2.6.
+Branch xcode326 will compile a universal binary with PPC support but requires Xcode 3.2.6.